lemoogle/iodruby/README.md

+**Note:** use `iod` branch for older compatibility syntax.

 # Ruby gem for Haven OnDemand
-Official client library to help with calling Haven OnDemand APIs [http://havenondemand.com](http://havenondemand.com).
+Official Ruby gem to help with calling Haven OnDemand APIs [http://havenondemand.com](http://havenondemand.com).
+Gem is hosted on rubygems.org [here](https://rubygems.org/gems/havenondemand).

 ## What is Haven OnDemand?
 Haven OnDemand is a set of over 70 APIs for handling all sorts of unstructured data.
 Here are just some of our APIs' capabilities: